Scriptures on peace of mind are written manifestations, reminders, and accounts of what peace of mind should mean for a child of God.

 There may be several ways in which the world suggests we can attain peace of mind.
 However, the Bible speaks of only one way: through God and in Him alone.
 This peace of mind comes from knowing that He will always be for us, will face our troubles with us, and will never forsake us.
 There is none more reassuring that could erase all our doubts and fears than knowing that our Savior lives.

 There are several ways in which peace of mind can be defined and an equally long list of ways in which one can achieve it.
 But what does the Bible say?
 How should Christians view it?
-More so, where in the scriptures are peace and peace of mind discussed?
-Worry not, for we have narrowed down Bible verses below that speak of the peace of God.
+More so, where in the scriptures is peace and peace of mind discussed?
+Worry not, for we have narrowed down the Bible verses below that speak of the peace of God.

 Best Scriptures on Peace of Mind

 People see peace in many ways and also try to seek peace through an equally wide array of means.
 Others may define peace as a life free of conflicts while for some peace comes with contentment.
 But while the definitions of peace may be subjective and can vary greatly, the peace that God offers does not falter.
 It remains steadfast amidst the test of time, conflicts, and life’s circumstances.

 “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

 As faithful servants of God, we ought to know that His power knows no limit.
 This knowledge alone should erase all doubts, fears, and anxiety.
 This fact in itself ushers peace.
 If the God whom we serve divided the red sea, talked through the burning bush and turned water to wine, why should we be troubled?